knguyen23-iit/FSA_CS330_Fall2022/README.md

 # FSA by Ky Nguyen
 This is a small project demonstrating a Security Device for CS 330 - Discrete Maths at IIT.

 Unlock using: 525271.
 Lock using: 525274.

-Note 1: Make sure you have Python on your machine.
-(Install instructions needed?)

-Note 2: Make sure you have pip on your machine.
-(Install instructions needed?)

-Note 3: Make sure you have coverage.py on your machine.
-(Install instructions needed?)